 This large display is 600 x 400 mm VESA mount compatible, you can install this on the wall as well as use a moveable trolley.
 There are 2x 10W speakers and a 15W subwoofer integrated into the display.
 Sound quality is exceptional compared to other available interactive displays.

-For the connectivity, the IFP6550 offers 2x HDMI 2.0 IN, 1x HDMI OUT along with a legacy VGA port for display connection.
-A pair of 3.5mm Audio IN/OUT jack also presents with a USB 3.0 and USB 2.0 hub.
+For connectivity, the IFP6550 offers 2x HDMI 2.0 IN, 1x HDMI OUT along with a legacy VGA port for display connection.
+A pair of 3.5mm Audio IN/OUT jacks also presents with a USB 3.0 and USB 2.0 hub.
 There is a composite RCA port and SPDIF Audio OUT port, A RJ-45 ethernet port available for internet connectivity.
 Unfortunately, It doesn’t contain any built-in Wi-fi module, but a Wi-Fi slot is available for further expansion.

-The screen rocks a 4K resolution, delivers vivid and vibrant image quality.
+The screen rocks a 4K resolution and delivers vivid and vibrant image quality.
 The overall color reproduction is superb due to the high-end IPS panel.
 ViewSonic has manufactured industrial displays and computer monitors for a decade now.
 The IFP6550 is perfectly tuned and calibrated as expected from a high-end display unit.